icewolfz/jiMUD/docs/preferences.md

   - `Shift + Enter` add newline on shift+enter
   - `(Ctrl | Shift) + Enter` add a new line on ctrl+enter or shift+enter
   - `Ctrl + Shift + Enter` add a newline on ctrl+shift+enter

+## Command line > Tab completion

 - `Enable tab completion` Enable tab complete, when enabled pressing tab will complete the current word form the last lines of buffered text
 - `Tab completion buffer limit` The number of buffered lines to use for tab completion
 - `Ignore case for tab completion` Ignore letter cashing when searching for matching words
+- `Tab completion lookup type` Where to look up tab completion, word lookup starts from left to right/top to bottom for list, and right to left/newest to oldest for buffered lines
+  - `Prepend list to buffer` Prepend completion list to buffer for look up
+  - `Append list to buffer` Append completion list to end of buffer for look up
+  - `Buffer only` Use buffer only for look up
+  - `List only` Use tab completion list only for look up
+- `Tab completion list` Custom list of words to prepend, append, or use for tab completion

 ## Logging